-Many in the log home preservation industry today prefer being their boss.
+Many in the log home preservation industry today prefer being their own boss.
 Most successful log home companies have engaged in subcontracting labor.
 While we have an employee base and offer apprenticeships in spring, most individuals with experience in this industry prefer to be a 1099 subcontractor.
-They like to set their work schedule to be flexible with family time, take the winter off, and be available for other client projects.
+They like to set their work schedule to be flexible with family time, like to take the winter off, and be available for other client projects.

 Benefits of Subcontractors